espressif/esp-matter/docs/en/optimizations.rst

     CONFIG_ENABLE_CHIP_SHELL=n

+.. only:: esp32h2

     .. csv-table:: Static memory stats
       :header: "", "Size", "Decreased by"

-  Used D/IRAM,165480,3562
+      Used D/IRAM,178695,792
-  Used Flash,1311926,58860
+      Used Flash,1521816,54620

     .. csv-table:: Dynamic memory stats
       :header: "", "Free Heap", "Increased by"

+      On Bootup, 54136, 9880
+      Post Commissioning, 87592, 9616

+.. only:: not esp32h2

+    .. csv-table:: Static memory stats
+      :header: "", "Size", "Decreased by"

+      Used D/IRAM,192892,2188
+      Used Flash,1410424,66536

+    .. csv-table:: Dynamic memory stats
+      :header: "", "Free Heap", "Increased by"

-  On Bootup, 76344, 11520
+      On Bootup, 46476, 10500
-  Post Commissioning, 137696, 10888
+      Post Commissioning, 112340, 10760

 6.2.4 Adjust the dynamic endpoint count
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default dynamic endpoint count is 16, which may be excessive for a normal application creating only 2 endpoints.
+The default dynamic endpoint count and default device type count is 16, which may be excessive for a normal application creating only 2 endpoints.
 eg: light, only has two endpoints, one for root endpoint and one for actual light.
 Adjusting this to a lower value, corresponding to the actual number of endpoints the application will create, can save DRAM.

-Here, we have set the dynamic endpoint count to 4.
-Increase in the DRAM per endpoint is ~275 bytes.
+Here, we have set the dynamic endpoint count and device type count to 2.
+Increase in the DRAM per endpoint/count is ~550 bytes.

 ::

-    CONFIG_ESP_MATTER_MAX_DYNAMIC_ENDPOINT_COUNT=4
+    CONFIG_ESP_MATTER_MAX_DYNAMIC_ENDPOINT_COUNT=2
+    CONFIG_ESP_MATTER_MAX_DEVICE_TYPE_COUNT=2

+.. only:: esp32h2

     .. csv-table:: Static memory stats
       :header: "", "Size", "Decreased by"

-  Used D/IRAM,162136,3344
+      Used D/IRAM,172859,6628
-  Used Flash,1311914,12
+      Used Flash,1576048,388

     .. csv-table:: Dynamic memory stats
       :header: "", "Free Heap", "Increased by"

+      On Bootup, 51020, 6764
+      Post Commissioning, 84208, 6232

+.. only:: not esp32h2

+    .. csv-table:: Static memory stats
+      :header: "", "Size", "Decreased by"

+      Used D/IRAM,188452,6628
+      Used Flash,1476850,110

+    .. csv-table:: Dynamic memory stats
+      :header: "", "Free Heap", "Increased by"

-  On Bootup, 79688, 3344
+      On Bootup, 41932, 5956
-  Post Commissioning, 141204, 3508
+      Post Commissioning, 107984, 6404

 6.2.5 Use the newlib nano formatting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This optimization saves approximately 25-50K of flash, depending on the target.
-In our case, it results in a flash reduction of 61.5 KB.
+In our case, it results in a flash reduction of 47 KB.

 Additionally, it lowers the high watermark of task stack for functions that call printf() or other string formatting functions.
 Fore more details please take a look at esp-idf's `newlib nano formatting guide`_.